shakfu/py2max/README.md

 # py2max

-A pure python library without any dependencies intended to facilitate the offline generation of Max patcher (.maxpat) files.
+A pure python library without any dependencies intended to facilitate the offline generation of Max patcher (`.maxpat`) files.

-It was originally created to automate the creation of .maxhelp files for the [sndpipe project](https://github.com/shakfu/sndpipe) but it seems useful enough that it should have its own repo.
+It was originally created to automate the creation of hehlp (`.maxhelp`) files for the [sndpipe project](https://github.com/shakfu/sndpipe) but it seems useful enough that it should have its own repo.

 ## Possible use cases

 - generation of test cases during external development
 - takes the pain out of creating parameter objects
-- help to save time if you have may objects with slightly different arguments
+- help to save time if you have many objects with slightly different arguments
+- use graph drawing algorithms on generated patches
 - generative patch generation (-;
+- etc..

 ## Usage examples